enrique-lozano/Monekin/docs/CODE_CONTRIBUTING.md

 ### IMPORTANT:

 - Make sure that on the base repository's base the `develop` branch is chosen as "base".
-- Pull requests to `main` will be changed to the `develop` branch, or int wordt case, rejected.
+- Pull requests to `main` will be changed to the `develop` branch, or in the worst case, rejected.